meltyourface/blank/posts/Temple-furniture/Luxurious-Home-Temple-Altar-Design/index.md

 **Dimensions**: The altar will be designed to fit comfortably within an intimate home setting, measuring 4 feet in length, 3 feet in width, and standing 3.5 feet high.
 These dimensions support comfort and accessibility during rituals and everyday use.

-Design Features: The Sanctum Aeternum Altar will incorporate the following elements:
+**Design Features**: The Sanctum Aeternum Altar will incorporate the following elements:

 1. **Hand-Carved Symbols and Motifs**: The altar's pillars, friezes, and base will feature intricate hand-carved symbols reflecting universal sacred imagery, including the Tree of Life, the Pentacle, the Om, and other significant symbols.